Test in production without watermarks.

 docker run -d --network ipvlan_network busybox sleep 3600

-It will share the host's Layer 2 Ethernet interface with my network but have a different IP address.
+It will share the host's Layer 2 Ethernet interface with the network but have a different IP address.

 Docker's custom plugins are third-party or user-developed network drivers offering elaborate features on network capabilities that are more than what Docker may offer as a default.
-Third-party Docker plugins external networking solution frameworks allow Docker containers to access and tie into some well-known frameworks like Software-Defined Networking, thereby improving the developers' capabilities such as security, scalability as well as multi-host networking.
-Docker provides developers and vendors with a versatile architecture for network plugins, allowing them to install and use Docker in the same way as the native driver.
+Third-party Docker plugins can integrate with external networking solution frameworks like Software-Defined Networking, thereby improving capabilities such as security, scalability, as well as multi-host networking.
+Docker provides developers and vendors with a versatile architecture for network plugins, allowing their installation and use in the same way as the native driver.

 IronSecureDoc for Docker makes it easy for developers to add secure document processing capabilities to their containerized applications.
 With Docker, you can encapsulate your ASP.NET Core application with IronSecureDoc in a uniform environment that eases deployment and scaling.
 To get it running, you build a Dockerfile that composes your ASP.NET Core application using the IronSecureDoc library and possibly other installation scripts or configurations necessary to get things working.